geoapi-pt/main/res/readme.md

 ## Censos

 The Censos zipped GeoPackage files were got from the INE website [here](https://mapas.ine.pt/download/index2011.phtml).
-To update them, download the latest files from the INE website and put them into the respective directories inside `res/censos/source/{year}` according to the respective year; and then run `npm run convert-censos-gpkg2geojson` to generate the zipped geojson files inside `res/censos/geojson/{year}`.
+To update them, download the latest files from the INE website and put them into the respective directories inside `res/censos/source/{year}` according to the respective year; and then run `npm run generate-censos-sections-subsections` to generate the zipped geojson files inside `res/censos/geojson/{year}`.

 ## Carta de Uso e Ocupação do Solo